ikr/annotator-store-lite/README.md

 ## v0.1.0 published on 2013-06-08

 1. Functional Annotator Store API (without search)
-2. A working demo page with the front-en plugged in
+2. A working demo page with the front-end plugged in